AoTTG-2/AoTTG-2/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**How will this feature improve the game?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the idea is.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.